Secondary Nature

 -

-These images simultaneously reference the manipulation of nature while acknowledging the forces of nature- undersea volcanoes creating islands that appear and disappear; precariously fragile ground and shifting lava beds; geothermal vents and pools.
-My current focus has shifted to question these 'natural' forces, framing the work through the lens of a rapidly changing climate, highlighting the accelerated pace and impact of rising seas, hurricanes and super typhoons, and devastating wildfires.
+The images simultaneously reference the manipulation of nature while acknowledging the forces of nature- undersea volcanoes creating islands that appear and disappear; precariously fragile ground and shifting lava beds; geothermal vents and pools.
+My recent focus has shifted to question these natural forces, framing new work through the lens of a rapidly changing climate. -

 -